epam/aws-syndicate/README.md

 	# build configuration
 	build_projects_mapping=mvn:/demo-java;python:/demo-python

-FOLDER_PATH - replace with absolute path to the folder examples/demo-project <br/> ACCOUNT_ID - replace with your AWS account id <br/> REGION_NAME - replace with region name where infrastructure will be deployed <br/> BUCKET_NAME - replace with S3 bucket name which will be used as a storage for framework artifacts (bucket name must be unique across all AWS accounts) <br/> ACCESS_KEY_ID and SECRET_ACCESS_KEY - replace with AWS credentials for user with admin permissions
+FOLDER_PATH - replace with absolute path to the folder **examples/demo-project** <br/> ACCOUNT_ID - replace with your AWS account id <br/> REGION_NAME - replace with region name where infrastructure will be deployed <br/> BUCKET_NAME - replace with an S3 bucket name which will be used as a storage for framework artifacts (bucket name must be unique across all AWS accounts) <br/> ACCESS_KEY_ID and SECRET_ACCESS_KEY - replace with AWS credentials for user with admin permissions

 Then, set up an aliases file **[sdct_aliases.conf](https://github.com/epam/aws-syndicate/blob/master/examples/demo-config/sdct_aliases.conf)**: